-19.4.F.
+19.4.G.
 EXERCISE.
 Blowing up a nonreduced subscheme of a nonsingular scheme can give you something singular, as shown in this example.
-Describe the blow up of the ideal $(y, x^2)$ in $\mathbb{A}^2_k$ .
-Show that you get an $A_1$ surface singularity (basically, the cone point).
+Describe the blow up of the ideal (y, x^2) in \mathbb{A}^2_k .
+Show that you get an A_1 surface singularity (basically, the cone point).

-19.4.G.
+19.4.H.
 EXERCISE.
-Desingularize the tacnode $y^2 = x^4$ , not in two steps (as ), but in a single step by blowing up $(y, x^2)$ .
+Desingularize the tacnode $y^2 = x^4$, not in two steps (as in Exercise 19.4.D), but in a single step by blowing up (y, x^2) .

-19.4.H.
+- 19.4.I.
 EXERCISE (RESOLVING A SINGULARITY BY AN UNEXPECTED BLOW-UP).
-Suppose Y is the cone $x^2 + y^2 = z^2$ , and X is the ruling of the cone x = 0, y = z.
-Show that $Bl_X$ Y is nonsingular.
+Suppose Y is the cone $x^2 + y^2 = z^2$, and X is the ruling of the cone x = 0, y = z.
+Show that $Bl_X Y$ is nonsingular.
 (In this case we are blowing up a codimension 1 locus that is not an effective Cartier divisor (Problem 13.1.3).
-But it is an effective Cartier divisor away from the cone point, so you should expect your answer to be an isomorphism away from the cone point.)
+But it is an effective Cartier divisor away from the cone point, so you should expect your answer to be an isomorphism away from the cone point.) - 19.4.J.

-19.4.I.
 EXERCISE.
-Show that the multiplicity of the exceptional divisor in the total transform of a subscheme Z of $\mathbb{A}^n$ when you blow up the origin is the lowest degree that appears in a defining equation of Z. (For example, in the case of the nodal and cuspidal curves above, Example 19.4.3 and Exercise 19.4.B respectively, the exceptional divisor appears with multiplicity 2.)
+Show that the multiplicity of the exceptional divisor in the total transform of a subscheme Z of \mathbb{A}^n when you blow up the origin is the lowest degree that appears in a defining equation of Z. (For example, in the case of the nodal and cuspidal curves above, Example 19.4.3 and Exercise 19.4.C respectively, the exceptional divisor appears with multiplicity 2.)
 This is called the multiplicity of the singularity of Z at the origin.
-(It actually depends only on Z, and not on $\mathbb{A}^n$ .
-This can be shown by reinterpreting it as the smallest m such that $\mathrm{Sym}^m \, m/m^2 \to m^m/m^{m+1}$ is not an isomorphism, if Z is singular, and 1 otherwise.)
+It actually depends only on Z, and not on \mathbb{A}^n .
+This can be shown by reinterpreting it as the smallest m such that $\mathrm{Sym}^m \, m/m^2 \to m^m/m^{m+1}$ is not an isomorphism, if Z is singular, and 1 otherwise.
+In this guise, it makes sense in more generality, such as for a closed point of a k-smooth variety.
+The multiplicity of a subscheme Z at a point p is denoted multp Z.